amusecode/amuse/doc/reference/directory-structure.rst

-* ``community`` - contains the source code of existing astrophysical applications and *glue* code to the AMUSE interface classes. in other words this directory contains the implementation of the interfaces.
+* ``community`` - contains the source code of existing astrophysical applications and *glue* code to the AMUSE interface classes.
+In other words this directory contains the implementation of the interfaces.
 * ``support`` - contains the AMUSE generic code, defines the data representation and input/output routines and also provides the generic